Brent Webb: Leeds Rhinos

 In 2007 Webb joined Leeds Rhinos in the Super League on a two-year contract.
 He came to Leeds Rhinos fresh from being one of the players of the tournament in the Tri Nations.
-He became a favorite of the Leeds fans, and his attacking play earned him the chant from the South Stand spectators, 'Brent Webb is Superman!'.
+He became a favourite of the Leeds fans, and his attacking play earned him the chant from the South Stand spectators, 'Brent Webb is Superman!'.

 Webb received a four match ban following two head high tackles in the Leeds Rhinos 2007 match against the Harlequins RL at the Twickenham Stoop.
 The Kiwi international had an eventful game, being placed on report twice and sin-binned, but then scoring two tries and having a hand in others.

 Webb was forced to withdraw from the New Zealand squad for the 2008 Rugby League World Cup through injury.

 He played in the 2009 Super League Grand Final victory over St. Helens at Old Trafford.

 He played in the 2010 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 On 29 June 2011 Brent signed a new 1-year deal with the Leeds Rhinos to keep him at the club until the end of 2012, despite reports linking him with a move to newly promoted Widnes Vikings.

 Later that year he played at fullback in the 2011 Challenge Cup Final defeat by the Wigan Warriors at Wembley Stadium.

 He played in the 2011 Super League Grand Final victory over St. Helens at Old Trafford.